-Entities incorporated in Hong Kong are subject to Hong Kong profits tax at a rate of 16.5% since January 1, 2010.
-Operations in Hong Kong have incurred net accumulated operating losses for income tax purpose and no income tax provisions are recorded for the period presented.
-Under the current Hong Kong Inland Revenue Ordinance, the Group's subsidiary domiciled in Hong Kong has been subject to a two-tiered profits tax rate regime which is applicable to any year of assessment commencing on or after April 1, 2018.
-The profits tax rate for the first HK dollar 2,000 of profits of corporations will be lowered to 8.25%, while profits above that amount will continue to be subject to the tax rate of 16.5%.
+Operations in Hong Kong have incurred net accumulated operating losses for income tax purpose and therefore no income tax provisions are recorded for the periods presented.
+Under the current Hong Kong Inland Revenue Ordinance, the Group's subsidiary domiciled in Hong Kong is subject to a two-tiered profits tax rate regime.
+The profits tax rate for the first HK dollar 2,000 of profits of corporations is 8.25%, while profits above that amount is subject to the tax rate of 16.5%.